arduino/docs-content/content/arduino-cloud/05.iot-remote-app/03.push-notifications/push-notifications.md

 1. Go to the **"Dashboards"** page, and create a new dashboard / use an existing dashboard.
 2. Create a switch widget and link it to your `trigger` variable, similarly to how we set up the trigger.
 3. Once linked, flick the switch.
-It should immediately go back to its "off" state, and you should now receive a noticication in your phone.
+It should immediately go back to its "off" state, and you should now receive a notification in your phone.

     ![Flick switch = notification on phone!](assets/notifications.png)